Home Compare MTO.L vs MTZ

 Mitie Group vs MasTec: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Mitie carrying a narrow edge on growth.
 MasTec still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity